Energy & Carbon Reduction

 19

-Joining County Linen at just 17 years old, Ruth's incredible 43-year journey has seen the company evolve from its early roots to the technology-driven business it is today.
+Joining County Linen at just 17 years old, Ruth's 43-year journey — from the factory floor to her current role as Finance Manager — reflects the evolution of the business from its earlier operations to the more technology-driven organisation it is today.

 1